Radiotherapy waiting times

 Waiting times are presented by state and territory for public providers, nationally for private providers, and in total.
 While the data are presented separately for public and private providers in this report, comparisons should be made with caution because some data recording practices may differ across individual sites, states and territories, and sectors, particularly in the way ready-for-care dates are set, which affects the calculation of waiting times.
 These differences may also reflect varying service provision arrangements between the public and private sectors (and in both sectors across jurisdictions).

 Comparison of waiting times between 2013–14 and 2014–15, and subsequent years should be undertaken with caution due to differences in participation rates by private radiotherapy providers which generally report shorter waiting times.
-Submission of data on radiotherapy courses with valid waiting times by private providers in 2015–16, 2016–17 and 2017–18 collections was greater than in previous years.
+There were more submissions of data on radiotherapy courses with valid waiting times by private providers in 2015–16, 2016–17, 2017–18 and 2018–19 collections than in previous years.

 An emergency course of radiotherapy is defined as treatment required within 24 hours of the patient being determined to be ready for care, in the opinion of the treating clinician.
 However, as only the date the patient was ready for care and the date they started the course of radiotherapy are collected (and information about the time of day is not available), this indicator is reported as the proportion of patients who were treated either on the same day or the day after they were ready for care.

-who were clinically assessed as emergency patients began treatment on the same or the next day
+96% of patients who were clinically assessed as emergency patients began treatment on the same or the

 The waiting time is the number of days from when the patient is ready to be treated with radiotherapy in the opinion of the treating clinician (‘ready for care’) until the day the patient first receives radiotherapy treatment—that is, the number of days between the Ready-for-care date and the Radiotherapy start date.
 Reported waiting times include non-working days (such as weekends or public holidays) and other days on which a service was not able to provide services (such as when key staff are unavailable or where there has been equipment failure).